New Zealand design

-New Zealand design is a product both of indigenous Māori culture and of European (pakeha) traditions and practices.
+New Zealand design is a product both of indigenous Māori culture and of European (Pākehā) traditions and practices.
 The concept of design applies to Māori kaupapa (fundamental principles) as well as to other cultural spheres.

 Māori design

 Māori concepts of design involve an active relationship between traditional and contemporary practices.
 Pre-European Māori had no written language so tribal history and beliefs were kept in the form of objects ranging from woven baskets to complex carvings in wood, bone, shell and greenstone.
 These objects or 'taonga' were passed down through generations of tribal elders, taking on the spirits of past owners.
 Therefore, Māori culture incorporates strong links between objects and spirituality.